 Mortgage rates are trending up in Canada, leaving many new home buyers and those looking to renew their mortgage worried.
-The newest shocker in the mortgage rates saga was TD Bank suddenly raising their posted rates on April 27, 2018, including their 5-year fixed rate to 5.59%.
-Although, posted mortgage rates are higher than the discounted rates most borrowers eventually obtain, the higher rates are nonetheless, an indication of where trends are heading in the longer term.
+The newest shocker in the mortgage rates saga was TD Bank suddenly raising their posted rates, including their 5-year fixed rate to 5.59%.
+Although posted mortgage rates are higher than the discounted rates most borrowers eventually obtain, the higher rates are nonetheless, an indication of where trends are heading in the longer term.

 The impact of higher mortgage rates is not lost on new home buyers.
 Combined with stricter mortgage rules and new “stress tests,” those in the market for a new home or who have a mortgage renewal coming up, now generally have to be in better financial condition to qualify for the best rates out there.